 Phone: 630-829-6534 | Send Dr. Arnold an Email | Office: KN 224 E

 Dr. Catherine Arnold joined the faculty full-time in 1990.
-Formerly, she worked as a clinical dietitian, community educator, consultant dietitian, and adjunct faculty member, Dr. Arnold earned her doctorate in Educational Psychology and Graduate Certificate in Advanced Quantitative Methods in Education from Northern Illinois University, and Master of Science in Clinical Nutrition from Rush University.
-She completed Advanced Specialty Training Certificate in Adult Weight Management (by CDR).
+Her positions include Professor, Department Chair, and former Assistant to the Provost for University Assessment.
+Prior to teaching full-time, she worked as a clinical dietitian, community educator, consultant dietitian, and adjunct faculty member, Dr. Arnold earned her doctorate in Educational Psychology and Graduate Certificate in Advanced Quantitative Methods in Education from Northern Illinois University, and Master of Science in Clinical Nutrition from Rush University.
+She completed Advanced Specialty Training Certificate in Adult Weight Management (by CDR) and Leadership (Leadership Institute of Academy of Nutrition and Dietetics).

-Dr. Arnold's research interests include Determining Predictors of Health Behavior Change, Educational Assessment, and Nutrition Education Outcomes Research.
-To support her endeavors, she was successfully funded by five granting organizations for over $100,000.
+Dr. Arnold's research interests include Determining Predictors of health behavior change, self-efficacy and motivation, and student leadership, engagement, and learning.
+To support her endeavors, she received funding from five granting organizations for over $100,000.
 Her work is published in peer-reviewed journals, including the Journal of the Academy of Nutrition and Dietetics.
-Over the past ten years she delivered over 40 presentations at local, state, and international conferences.
+Dr. Arnold delivered over 40 presentations at local, state, and international conferences.

-Dr. Arnold is a past President of the Illinois Dietetic Association (IDA) and West Suburban Dietetic Association, past co-Chair of the Strategic Planning Committee of the IDA, and was recently appointed as a program reviewer by the by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.
+Dr. Arnold is a past President of the Illinois Dietetic Association (IDA) and West Suburban Dietetic Association, past co-Chair of the Strategic Planning Committee of the IDA, and was appointed as a program reviewer by the by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.
 Dr. Arnold was the recipient the Outstanding Dietetics Educator Award from the Academy of Nutrition and Dietetics, Alumnae of the Year Award from her high school, and Recognized Young Dietitian of the Year Award from the IDA.
-She is listed in Whos's Who in Education, Whos's Who in America, and Who's Who in the World.
+She is listed in Whos's Who in Education, Who's Who in America, and Who's Who in the World.
+Dr. Arnold was the recipient of the Judith Ann Whinfrey Distinguished Faculty Award for Leadership by Benedictine University (2019).

 Phone: 630-829-6528 | Send Dr. Beezhold an Email | Office: KN 224 C